Edward John Trelawny: Greece

 After initially staying with a shepherd after they arrived in Greece, they travelled to Tripoli.
 Trelawny wore authentic Souliote dress on the journey.
 After arriving in Tripoli, Trelawny met with Alexandros Mavrokordatos whom he soon came to strongly dislike.
 He also met Theodoros Kolokotronis, whom he later came to admire.
 They traveled together to Salamis, on the journey Trelawny viewed the sites of previous battles.
 He recorded that he could see the bones of those who had been slain there.
 He spoke with many Greek leaders after arriving in Salamis.
 He was well respected as the agent of Lord Byron, whom they held in high esteem.
 He frequently corresponded with Lord Byron and encouraged him to come to Greece.
 He was disappointed when Byron did not come for some time, and that when he did come he came to territory that was overseen by Mavrokordatos.
 Trelawny, however, greatly enjoyed Corinth and Athens.
 Rumours later emerged that he purchased a harem of twelve to fifteen women while staying in Athens.
 However, some have maintained that he may have actually redeemed the women from slavery.

 He soon left on a raiding expedition with the warlord Odysseas Androutsos, who controlled much of Eastern Greece.
 Trelawny thought highly of Odysseas, describing him as a brother and comparing him to George Washington and Simón Bolívar.
-During this time Trelawny commanded a group of twenty-five Albanian soldiers.
+During this time Trelawny commanded a group of twenty-five Arvanite soldiers.
 In the winter of 1823–24, Odysseas and his men fought several battles with the Turks and destroyed villages in the Euboea region.
 Trelawny lobbied Byron to send them more arms, but Byron decided to wait before shipping any to consider the political implications.
 Some have called into question the effectiveness of Odysseas' campaign and many view Byron's delay as a polite refusal.

 After Byron died in April 1824, Trelawny returned from an expedition with Odysseas.
 Trelawny claimed that upon arriving in Messolonghi, he began overseeing the funeral preparations.
 In the days before his death, Byron often said he wished Trelawny would return to him.
 Trelawny then wrote several accounts of Byron's last years and sent them to papers in England.
 In these accounts he often exaggerated the role he played in Byron's life.
-Shortly after Byron died, Trelawny reported he took the opportunity to view his deformed foot with a servant of Byron's.
+Shortly after Byron died, Trelawny reportedly took the opportunity to view his deformed foot with a servant of Byron's.